aws-samples/sample-certs-cli-quiz-app/README.md

 ## What is CLI Study Buddy?

-CLI Study Buddy uses Bedrock to help you study smarter, not harder.
+CLI Study Buddy uses [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html?trk=861fe434-89a6-4c2a-ac1f-9a898d3f87f7&sc_channel=el) to help you study smarter, not harder.
 Feed it your study materials, and it will:
 - Generate relevant practice questions
 - Test your knowledge at different difficulty levels
 - Track your progress over time